 The prep may not be the worst part of getting a colonoscopy after all.

 Before a colonoscopy procedure, patients usually have to say goodbye to all solid foods and say hello to a clear liquid diet.
-But one study suggests that people may no longer have to prep for a colonoscopy with an empty stomach.
+A recent study suggests that people may no longer have to prep for a colonoscopy with an empty stomach.

-The research found that people who consumed a limited amount of low fiber foods were happier and did not suffer any negative effects during the procedure.
+New research found that people who consumed a limited amount of low-fiber foods were happier and did not suffer any negative effects during the procedure.
 The research showed these patients’ bowels were better prepared for the procedure compared to patients who remained on the clear liquid diet.

 “The assumptions about no food on the day before colonoscopy are probably not correct.
 The clear liquid diet is very restrictive, and probably too restrictive,” said study author Dr. Jason Samarasena, an assistant clinical professor of medicine with the division of gastroenterology and hepatology-interventional endoscopy at the University of California, Irvine, in a press release.